Civil Defense Patrols: Impact

 Here is an example of a circumstance in which people describe their experiences with the Civil Defense Patrols during the Guatemalan Civil War and the Guatemalan Revolution.
 Guatemala has the most skewed distribution of wealth in Central America, and Reform is not on the agenda.
 The Financial crisis deepens, hitting the mass of Guatemalans harder than ever.
-During this time, Rios Montt celebrates a year in power and amongst this time of celebration and ceremony, the economy of Guatemala was greatly impacted because of the usage of the Civilian Defense Patrol and the Guatemalan Revolution and Civil War.
-Yet, the most interesting part of this includes that the objective basis of Rebellion remained untouched.
+During this time, Rios Montt celebrates a year in power and during this time of celebration and ceremony, the economy of Guatemala was greatly impacted because of the usage of the Civilian Defense Patrol and the Guatemalan Revolution and Civil War.
+Yet, the most interesting part of this is that Rebellion's objective basis remained untouched.

 Another circumstance in which people describe their experiences with the Civil Defense Patrols in Guatemala during the 1960s.
 The United States was intimately involved in equipping and training Guatemalan security forces that murdered thousands of civilians in the nations civil war.
 Specifically, the Central Intelligence Agency was in very close ties to the Guatemalan army in the 1980s and the CIA and other U.S. officials were aware of these murders.
 Some documents were made available to an independent commission formed to investigate human rights abuses during Guatemala’s 36 year civil war, which killed an estimated 200,000 people.
 A report released a month before these previous documents were released in Guatemala where they blamed government forces for the majority of Human rights violations by the CIA during the conflict.
 During the 1980s, as U.S. aid grew, Guatemalan military intelligence agents dumped suspected Guerillas-dead and alive- out of airplanes into the ocean.
 The United States government had used this as a way to help remove evidence of the prisoners being tortured and killed.

 The final circumstance I found in which people describe their experiences with the Civil Defense Patrols during the Guatemalan Civil War and the Guatemalan Revolution was in Joyabaj, Guatemala.
 In the period between 1981 and 1983, the military had used so-called ‘scorched earth tactics’.
 This resulted in more than 400 villages being destroyed, 75,000 people being killed and more than 1 million people fleeing their homes.
 These Civil Defense Patrols not only impacted the people of Guatemala, but it also had a very large impact on the indigenous peoples living in Guatemala, including the Kʼicheʼ people.
 Specifically, the local parish priest Padre Villanueva, was killed on church grounds by Security forces.